 The world is like that these days.
 There are lots of explanations for that empty tomb.
 Except for this: the earliest Christians gladly accepted martyrdom because they had seen, and utterly believed, that their BELOVED was waiting for them just on the other side of the grave.

-What might be keeping you from falling in Love?
+What might be keeping you from accepting the WITNESS of the earliest Christians?